Please view the document submission FAQ below for pharmacy practice assessments.

-The web portal has end-to-end security, meaning all information is secure from the moment you send the email to the moment we receive it at the College, i.e. secure lifecycle management of information.
+The web portal has end-to-end security, meaning all information is secure from the moment you send the email to the moment we receive it at the College.

-When you first receive the encrypted email from the practice advisor, you will be asked to create an email encryption account with a username and password (details will be attached to your encrypted email).
-Once you have created this account, you are able to log-in at any time.
+When you first receive the encrypted email from the College’s OCP Documentation email, you will be asked to create an email encryption account with a username and password; details on how to do so will be provided in the email.
+Once you have created this account, you are able to log in at any time.

 In order to ensure that the practice advisor knows which documents correspond to which type of patient care activity, we ask that you please NAME the document attachments to indicate this clearly.
 For example: NEW RX opioid 1 or MEDSCHECK 2 or NEWLY ROSTERED PATIENT, etc.

 The type, and amount, of documents we are asking for will be clearly laid out in the original encrypted email sent by your practice advisor.
 Please review this carefully.
 This will differ depending on whether you are a pharmacy technician, community pharmacist, hospital pharmacist, LTC pharmacist or FHT pharmacist.
 The purpose of asking for a variety of different patient cases is so that the practice advisor is able to get a good picture of the breadth of your practice and the types of drug therapy problems you manage.